Arduino-IRremote/Arduino-IRremote/README.md

 This is often due to **timer resource conflicts** with the other library.
 Please see [below](https://github.com/Arduino-IRremote/Arduino-IRremote#timer-and-pin-usage).

 ## Multiple IR receivers
+IRreceiver consists of one timer triggered function reading the digital IR signal value from one pin every 50 &micro;s.<br/>
-You can use **multiple IR receiver** by just connecting the output pins of several IR receivers together.
+So **multiple IR receivers** can only be used by connecting the output pins of several IR receivers together.
 The IR receivers use an NPN transistor as output device with just a 30k resistor to VCC.
-This is almost "open collector" and allows connecting of several output pins to one Arduino input pin.
+This is almost "open collector" and allows connecting of several output pins to one Arduino input pin.<br/>
+But keep in mind, that any weak / disturbed signal from one of the receivers will in turn also disturb a good signal from another one.

 ## Increase strength of sent output signal
 **The best way to increase the IR power for free** is to use 2 or 3 IR diodes in series.
 One diode requires 1.2 volt at 20 mA or 1.5 volt at 100 mA so you can supply up to 3 diodes with a 5 volt output.<br/>